 Located only 12 miles from Denver, the quaint, creek-side town offers brilliant colors from aspens and cottonwoods -- both in-town and in the nearby foothills.
-And speaking of yellow, gold, burnt orange, amber and red, don’t forget that Golden brews more beer than any other city in the world.
-Combine your leaf-peeping with an afternoon beer at six craft breweries, all featuring dog-friendly outdoor beer gardens.
-Or stop for lunch at a restaurant with an outdoor deck on Washington Ave., declared in 2018 by Fodor’s Travel Guides to be one of the 25 “cutest main streets in America.”
+And speaking of yellow, gold, burnt orange, amber, and red, don’t forget that Golden brews more beer than any other city in the world.
+Combine your leaf-peeping with an afternoon beer at seven craft breweries, all featuring dog-friendly outdoor beer gardens.
+Or stop for lunch at a restaurant with an outdoor deck on Washington Ave.

 Here are five great places to see fall colors in Golden:

-Chimney Gulch Trailis the ultimate Golden hiking climb – the “on foot” hiking equivalent of the famous bike ride up Lookout Mountain.
-The trail gains 2,000 feet in elevation in a 2.5 miles.
-It starts near downtown Golden, crosses streams and passes through evergreen forests as it climbs steadily to the summit of Lookout Mountain.
-Here, moderate or advanced hikers have a choice – continue on to Jefferson County Nature Center to learn more about the flora and fauna of the area, or swing over to Buffalo Bill’s Grave & Museum, to learn about the most famous frontier scout in the West.
+Chimney Gulch Trail is the ultimate Golden hiking climb – the “on foot” hiking equivalent of the famous bike ride up Lookout Mountain.
+The trail gains 2,000 feet in elevation in 2.5 miles.
+It starts near downtown Golden, crosses streams, and passes through evergreen forests as it climbs steadily to the summit of Lookout Mountain.
+Here, moderate or advanced hikers have a choice – continue on to Lookout Mountain Nature Center to learn more about the flora and fauna of the area, or swing over to Buffalo Bill’s Grave & Museum, to learn about the most famous frontier scout in the West.
 Chimney Gulch Trailhead is accessed from Lookout Mountain Road west of Highway 6.
-There is plenty of fall color from cottonwoods, scrub oak and low aspens along the way.
+There is plenty of fall color from cottonwoods, scrub oak, and low aspens along the way.

 White Ranch Park.
 White Ranch Park is the largest park in Jefferson County’s Open Space, with more than 20 miles of trails.
 Ute and Arapaho Native Americans once camped and hunted on this land.
 In 1865, James and Mary Bond built a homestead and farm here.
-They were bound for California, but settled on this land after their young son was accidently killed under the wheels of their wagon.
+They were bound for California but settled on this land after their young son was accidentally killed under the wheels of their wagon.
 Their house still stands on the park grounds.
-While the elevation is too low for aspens, there are cottonwoods, scrub oak and red sumac as well as field grasses that turn a blaze of colors and offer a very different fall look than just the traditional aspens.
+While the elevation is too low for aspens, there are cottonwoods, scrub oak, and red sumac, as well as field grasses that turn a blaze of colors and offer a very different fall look than just the traditional aspens.
 The 4,300-acre park is located 2.7 miles from downtown Golden.